Avani8/TPM/install.md

 NOTE: This is the only command that should be run as root.

+## 4. Verify installation is correct

-## 4.if you have everything correctly installed you should see tpm-udev.rules when you run
+you should see tpm-udev.rules when you run (based on your distribution path)

 ```
 ls /etc/udev/rules.d/
 ```